polterguy/micro/README.md

 done either by changing the CSS class of your main root widget, or appending a widget with the mentioned CSS classes inside of this widget again.
 In the above example, we change the main root widget _"cnt"_ CSS class to container.

-Then inside of each _"container"_ you'll need a _"row"_.
+Inside of each _"container"_ you'll need a _"row"_.
 Each row can have as many _"col"_ items as you wish.
 Each col will share the total available width, according to how many columns you add to a specific row.

-The _"container"_ element will have a maximum width of 1120px.
+The _"container"_ element will have a maximum width of 1120px and automatic margins to the left and right.
 The _"container-fullscreen"_ will use all available width.
 You can have as many containers as you wish on your page, and as many rows as you wish inside of each container.

+#### Responsive rendering

+Micro does feature _"responsive rendering"_, which means that if your screen resolution drops below 800px, each column, regardless of its definition, will automatically pop out, and require 100% of the available width.
+Micro is created with the _"mobile first"_ approach.

 #### Explicit column width